 Are there closing costs, commissions or other transaction fees for Pacaso owners who sell their shares?

 For the seller, a standard commission fee is deducted from the final sale price.
 For the buyer, there are no title, inspection or service fees on resale transactions.
-Buyers fund the first six months of their home’s operating expenses at closing, similar to property tax and insurance “prepaids” in a traditional sale.
+Buyers fund the first two months of their home’s operating expenses at closing, similar to property tax and insurance “prepaids” in a traditional sale.
 Buyers who choose to finance their purchase also pay a financing fee at closing.